samblam/StoryMode/memory-bank/progress.md

 - Implemented participant status updates and access token invalidation upon survey submission
 - Implemented survey response completed field update upon survey submission

+- Resolved Vercel build error related to `src/components/tsconfig.json` and null byte path by refactoring `DataExporter.astro` and removing `client:load` directive.

 ## Current Tasks

-1.  **Resolve Vercel Build Error**: The primary current task is to resolve the persistent Vercel build error related to `src/components/tsconfig.json` and the "null byte" path.
-This is blocking deployment.
-(See `memory-bank/activeContext.md` for details and troubleshooting attempts).
+1.  **Investigate Login Failure on Vercel Deployment**: The immediate priority is to resolve the login issue where `/api/auth/login` returns a 404 and HTML.
+This is blocking user access.
+(See `memory-bank/activeContext.md` for details and current hypothesis).

 2.  **Address Technical Debt and Improvements:** Refer to `memory-bank/technicalDebtAndImprovements.md` for detailed areas of improvement, refactoring, and technical debt identified during the codebase review.
 This includes:
     *   Fixing `survey_matches` table data inconsistency (populating `sound_id` and `correct_match`).